'There's a lot going on in Maguire's life and we sometimes forget that' - Redknapp defends under-fire England & Man Utd man | Goal.com

 With his red card, Maguire became the third player to be sent off for the England men's team at Wembley after Paul Scholes versus Sweden in June 1999 and Steven Gerrard against Ukraine in September 2012.

+After the final whistle blew, Reece James would also pick up a red card for foul and abusive language toward the referee.

-It was also England's second red card in their last five international matches, having gone 71 matches and more than six years without a red card previously.
+England have now had three red cards in their last five international matches, having gone 71 matches and more than six years without a red card previously.